alexmedinasf/recipes-app/README.md

-**Recipes App** is an aplication with Ruby on rails that deploy the information and new
+**Recipes App** is an aplication made with Ruby on Rails that allows diiferent users to manage a collection of recipes and their ingredients stock and price.

 ## 🛠 Built With <a name="built-with"></a>